Aaron1924/healthcare-data-sharing/README.md

 - WSL path: `/mnt/c/Users/pkhoa/OneDrive - VNU-HCMUS/Documents/SCHOOL/Khoá luận/main/healthcare-data-sharing/artifacts`
 - Docker container path: `/app/artifacts` (as mounted in docker-compose.yml)

-#### Base Sepolia Blockchain Limitations
+#### Ethereum Sepolia Blockchain Limitations

-When testing with the Base Sepolia testnet, be aware of these limitations:
+When testing with the Ethereum Sepolia testnet, be aware of these limitations:

-- **Event Query Limit**: Base Sepolia limits event queries to at most 1000 blocks.
+- **Event Query Limit**: Ethereum Sepolia limits event queries to at most 1000 blocks.
 The test script handles this by limiting queries to 500 blocks.
 - **Gas Costs**: Some functions (like `request()`) require sending ETH along with the transaction.
 The test script will fall back to using `storeData()` if there are insufficient funds.
 - **Rate Limiting**: Public RPC endpoints may have rate limiting.
-If you encounter issues, consider using a dedicated RPC provider.
+If you encounter issues, consider using a dedicated RPC provider like Infura or Alchemy.

 ### Testing MCL and Group Signatures